-Google's Gmail service is suffering an outage that has left 120,000 of its 150 million Gmail users without e-mail, contacts, labels and other content since the weekend.
+Google’s Gmail service is suffering an outage that has left 120,000 of its 150 million Gmail users without e-mail, contacts, labels and other content since the weekend.
 While some will no doubt use the incident as a basis to proclaim the cloud as unreliable, the truth of the matter is more complex.
 Both on-premise and cloud-based services can, potentially, suffer from data loss.
 With on-premise services, you (or your IT staff) are typically 100% responsible for backing up your data, securely storing it, and testing recovery procedures.
-All (or at least most) cloud-based services will take care of this for you; . . . [more]
+All (or at least most) cloud-based services will take care of this for . . . [more]

 Archive for February, 2011